autopi-io/documentation/docs/getting_started/heavy_duty_vehicles/j1939_getting_started_guide.md

 ## Setup Loggers

 To receive the J1939 data in the cloud, loggers must first be set up on the device.
-Go to _Car Explorer_ > _Loggers_ and create loggers for the respective PIDs and or CAN messages.
+Go to _Device_ > _Loggers_ and create loggers for the respective PIDs and or CAN messages.
 After a logger has been created, it must be synchronized to the AutoPi device, just like any other change.